ovn-org/ovn-kubernetes/vagrant/README.md

 network.
 You can reach the pods running inside the VMs from your host via the nodeport though.

+If you need external network connectivity for your pods, you should use the vagrant's "public network" option.
+This will give dhcp provided IP address for your gateways.
+You can invoke this by providing your host's network interface while running the vagrant.
+For e.g., if your host network interface on your MAC is "en4: Thunderbolt Ethernet", you can run

+* OVN_EXTERNAL="en4: Thunderbolt Ethernet" vagrant up

 Run some containers
 -------------------